Tesorp1X/chipi-bot/README.md

 Finite State Machine for telebot.
 Based on aiogram FSM version.
 This is what said on the `README.md`:

 > It not a full implementation FSM.
 It just states manager for telegram bots.

+### Storage
+Cold storage was no-brainer for me &mdash; I chose `SQLite`.
+I didn't need any overhead with db, and... only two users.
+I guess it's a great choice in my case 😃.
+For temporary storage of any data I'm just using `context` and `FSM-Storage` from [fsm-telebot](github.com/vitaliy-ukiru/fsm-telebot/).
+But maybe, I need to use some Key/Value db, just to be sure 👀.